 Meag is passionate about plant medicine.
 She has started growing herbal medicine in her wild garden and uses them in her home apothecary.
 Her and Jose dream of a homestead where she can grow veggies, medicine and plants of natural dying.
 Her goal in life is to slow way down.

 Jose Estrada is originally from Guatemala where he spent six years teaching physical education and coaching soccer, lacrosse and swimming.
 For four years he worked at Safe Passage where he worked with some of Guatemala's neediest children.
 It was here where he met Meag who was volunteering for a week.
 His passion is to incorporate play and recreation into education with an emphasis on exploring nature in our diverse community.
 Jose and his sons Keats and Chano love to learn through cooking, dancing and biking to the farmers market.

-Jose teaches both mornings and afternoons in September-August and is a Native Spanish speaker.
+Jose (he/him/his) teaches both mornings and afternoons in September-May and is a Native Spanish speaker.

 Valeria is originally from Mexico where she studied biology.
 Being a biologist allowed her to have countless field trips where she explored almost every type of vegetation in Mexico.
 Perhaps it was when she was following the migratory route of the monarch butterfly or when determining the habitat of the military macaw when she realized how much she loves to share about nature.
 As a way to involve the public in science she became an environmental educator at a kindergarten.
-Her love for kids and desire to learn English brought her to the United States as an AuPair.
+Her love for kids and desire to learn English brought her to the United States through a cultural exchange.
 It was in Washington where she fell in love with the evergreen forest of the Pacific Northwest (and her husband too).
-She took every single opportunity to take her host-family’s kids on walks to the forest on Vashon Island or along the beaches of Puget Sound.
-Her passion for learning and helping out led her into many volunteer opportunities, including an internship at Chavitos Nature School.
-During the spring low tides you will see her leading groups of students for beach explorations at Seahurst Park where she is a naturalist
+Her passion for learning and helping out led her into many volunteer opportunities and her current jobs as an education specialist for the Vashon Nature Center and a naturalist for the Environmental Science Center.
+On her free time, she enjoys gardening, hiking and biking.

-Valeria teaches Monday and Friday afternoons September-August.
-She is a native Spanish speaker.
+Valeria (she, her, hers) teaches Monday through Friday afternoons.
+Vale is a native Spanish speaker.